abejfehr/startup/BIBLE.md

 One day, the CEO quits his job at IBN, because he's looking for his purpose in life.
 Your old boss plays an integral role in the story of your startup, and he's a recurring character.
 Eventually, your old boss becomes an employee at your startup.

+### The boss

+This is the CEO's old boss from IBN.
+He eventually becomes an employee at Startup.

-## Other companies
+## Companies

 ### IBN

 > IBM

+URL: unknown

 This is a computer company in the startup Universe.
+The CEO worked at IBN for many years, before deciding to pursue creating a startup of his own.

 ### BlueTube

-> YouTube
+> YouTube, RedTube

+URL: unknown

 This is a video sharing website in the Startup Universe.